ibm-cloud-docs/schematics/workspace-setup.md

    Verify that you want to remove all the resources from your workspace before deleting the workspace.
    {: note}
 2. Select the workspace that you want to delete.
 3. Click **Delete** button.
 4. Select the **Delete workspace** option.
-5. Type the workspace name in the **type workspace name to confirm** text box.
+5. Type the workspace name in the **Type workspace name to confirm** text box.
 6. Click the **Delete** button.

 ## Setting up a continuous delivery toolchain for your workspace